Tony Wall (hurler): Inter-county

-After losing the following year's Munster final to Waterford in one of the hurling shocks of the decade, Tipperary bounced back in 1964 with Wall collecting a fifth National League medal.
+After losing the following years' Munster final to Waterford in one of the hurling shocks of the decade, Tipperary bounced back in 1964 with Wall collecting a fifth National League medal.
 Tipp later cantered casually past Cork by fourteen points in the provincial decider, giving Wall a fourth Munster medal.
 Kilkenny, the reigning All-Ireland champions and staunch local rivals of Tipp, provided the opposition in the subsequent All-Ireland final and were installed as the firm favourites.
 Tipp had other ideas and their fourteen-point winning margin, 5–13 to 2–8, was the biggest All-Ireland final win since Tipperary had overwhelmed Laois in the 1949 decider.
 It was Wall's fourth All-Ireland medal.

 In 1965 Wall won a sixth and final National League medal as New York fell in the final once again.
 Tipp demolished all opposition in the provincial championship once again and a 4–11 to 0–5 trouncing of Cork gave Wall a fifth Munster medal.
 Wexford were Tipp's opponents in the subsequent All-Ireland final, however, the game failed to live up to the two classic games between the two sides in 1960 and 1962.
 Victory went to Tipp on that occasion by 2–16 to 0–10 with Wall collecting a fifth and final All-Ireland medal.

 Tipp lost their provincial and All-Ireland crowns in spectacular fashion at the first hurdle in 1966 when a young Limerick team took them by surprise.
 The team bounced back in 1967 with Wall collecting a sixth Munster medal.
 By this stage, however, Tipp's pool of players were getting older and the county's hurling fortunes were in decline.
 Kilkenny provided the opposition in the subsequent All-Ireland final and provided more than a match for Tipperary.
 Three quick goals laid to rest a bogey that Tipperary had over Kilkenny since 1922.
 This was Wall's last appearance for Tipp as he retired from inter-county hurling shortly after the 3–8 to 2–7 All-Ireland final defeat.